turnout-labs/product-stack/README.md

 - **NextUI**: A beautiful, customizable component library for rapid UI development.
 - **Tailwind CSS**: For utility-first styling and responsive design.

+## Business
+- **Cloudflare ZeroTrust**: Connect and secure domain access, and private VPN, free for up to 50 users

 ## AI and Machine Learning